 It happens to the best of us: a clogged toilet.
 Whether it be the result of old, backed-up pipes or just too much of a foreign substance blocking things up, a toilet can become clogged for a number of reasons.
-Fortunately, getting them unclogged and working properly can usually be achieved in a few minutes by following a couple basic, simple steps.
+Fortunately, getting them unclogged and working properly can usually be achieved in a few minutes by following a few simple steps.

 Video of the Day

-How to Unclog a Toilet
+How to Unclog a Toilet With a Plunger

 The best way to unclog a toilet is by using a plunger, which will force materials through the pipe using suction.
-Plungers come in three shapes — cup, flange and accordion.
-When restoring flow to a toilet, your best bet would be to use a flange or accordion variety, both of which are designed to form a tight seal at the bottom of a toilet bowl.
-To use a plunger, make sure the water level in the bowl is low enough that it won't spill over when pushing up and down on the plunger.
-If it has risen up near the lid of the toilet, use a bucket or old container to remove about half of the water.
-Then, place the plunger over the hole at the bottom of the toilet and do your best to keep it flush (pun not intended) along the ceramic surface to prevent air from escaping.
-Once a seal is formed, firmly push down on the plunger repeatedly until the clog is cleared.
+Plungers come in three shapes — cup, flange, and accordion.
+When restoring flow to a toilet, your best bet would be to use a flange or accordion plunger, both of which are designed to form a tight seal at the bottom of a toilet bowl.
+Then, follow these tips and instructions for unclogging a toilet:

-Unclogging Without a Plunger
+How to Unclog a Toilet Without a Plunger

 When using an auger, be sure that the guide tip faces the curve in the drain.
 Crank it in one direction until it won't go anymore, then crank it the other way to gently remove anything stuck in the pipe.